Nepali Pagoda Temple Architecture

 The shape of a pagoda roof depends on the shape of the structure in plan.
 Square pagodas are most common, but sometimes we find rectangular, octagonal, or circular pagodas also.
-The pagoda roofs are sloped, and they overhang the inner cell walls.
-They are supported on the outer edge by wooden struts on wooden pillars or the brick walls.
+The pagoda has slope roofs, and they are overhang the inner cell walls.
+They are supported on the outer edge by wooden struts on wooden pillars or brick walls.

 - Protectors in the main entrance